ewanhills/IoT-project/README.md

 ##security Monitor Readme.

-###Some basic information
+##Some basic information

-The concept that I have decided to base my project on is Homeowner security.
+###The concept that I have decided to base my project on is Homeowner security.
+I wanted to prove a proof on concept that anyone can take their smartphone and turn it into a fully capable iot device that will monitor their house whilst their at work or asleep.

 I wanted to prove that any device that met the basic specifications could in theory be used as a homeowner security device.
 I decided to use a smartphone in this instance as it has all the available sensors required to carry out the functions that would be needed to acheive the end goal.